skypjack/entt/docs/md/links.md

     an on-rails shooter with retro outrun aesthetics.
   * [Exhibition of Speed](https://store.steampowered.com/app/2947450/Exhibition_of_Speed/):
     build your own car and go racing.
+  * [Lichgate](https://buas.itch.io/lichgate): top-down action rogue-like where
+    users unlock abilities to fight horde of enemies in an endless world.

 ## Engines and the like:

+  * [Hazel Engine](https://github.com/TheCherno/Hazel): a work in progress engine created by [The Cherno](https://github.com/TheCherno/Hazel) during one of his most famous video series.
   * [Aether Engine](https://hadean.com/spatial-simulation/)
     [v1.1+](https://docs.hadean.com/v1.1/Licenses/) by
     [Hadean](https://hadean.com/): a library designed for spatially partitioning